315+ Telescopes Ranked

 For planetary and lunar photography, where one records video and stacks it with a program like Registax or AutoStakkert, your biggest problem will be the scope bouncing and wobbling as you turn the right ascension knob to track the sky.

-For visual use, the EQ-2 is adequate, but not the steadiest.
+For visual use, the EQ-2 is more than adequate, and I have no significant complaints about its stability.
+I don’t like the large amount of plastic used in the tripod and fear it could be broken easily if heavily used.
 And as with any equatorial mount, there’s a steep learning curve to getting it to work well.

 Alternative Recommendations